Pediatrics EMR Software

 Support

 Support is a major issue most practices have with their current vendors.
 A good support team can make small glitches to major roadblocks easy to maneuver while a bad one will just make things worse.
-Some vendors provide support as part of the plan you’re already paying for, while others charge extra for support.
+Some vendors provide support as part of the plan you are already paying for, while others charge extra for support.
 Scout the market, read reviews or just ask point blank if there will be a special support team assigned to each practitioner and whether you’ll be charged for the service.

 Hidden Cost